sjd69/Applied_Cryptography/phase4-init/reports/writeup.md

 ### Mechanism
 Our file sharing system utilizes a 128 bit AES (CBC mode) session key from the previous phase.
-The use of a session key makes replay attacks outside of that session useless, as a key is only valid for a single session between one user and one server for one connection.
 The use of CBC mode, as opposed to ECB mode, prevents an adversary from generating a code book to use for a replay attack within a session, as CBC mode creates message dependence of cipher text.

+##### Replay
-The addition of timestamps to messages will further protect against replay and reordering attacks.
+The addition of timestamps to messages will protect against replay attacks.
 Each communication will be timestamped with the time that the message is sent before encryption with the session key.
-When a party receives a communication, the message will be decrypted and the timestamp will be validataed against some reasonable threshold of three minutes.
+When a party receives a communication, the message will be decrypted and the timestamp will be validataed against a threshold of three minutes.
 If the timestamp does not fall within this threshold, we consider the message a replay attack and will terminate the connection.

-Time stamps also protect against reordering.
-If the timestamp of messages is received out of chronological order, we assume a reordering attack and terminate the connection.
+##### Reordering
+The addition of a message counter will protect against reordering attacks.
+Each communication will include a message number before encryption with the session key.
+At the time of connection, both the server and client will begin keeping track of the count of messages recieved from the other party.
+Each message will be sent with the count number of the message.
+The party recieving the message will verify that the message number recieved is the next message expected based on the count.
+If the message number is not as expexted, we assume a reordering attack and terminate the connection.

+##### Modification -- NEEDS FIXED
 Encryption with our session key alerts to message modification.
 Since all messages are encrypted with a session key, a modification of this message will render the decrypted message useless.
 When a message is unable to be decrypted (or fully decrypted), or is not decrypted to a valid command, message modification is assumed and the connection will be terminated.

 ### Justification